Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Results

 \subsection{Dimensionality Estimation}

 The estimation of system dimensionality through a nearest-neighbor approach is used as one method for assessing the quality of the microstructure descriptors.
 In this work, dimensionality estimation was used as verification method to determine the quality of the chosen descriptors, but could alternatively be applied to estimate the dimensionality of an unknown system in an effort to determine the number of controlling parameters.
 Developed by \cite{levina2004maximum} and applied for material manifold exploration by \cite{sundararaghavanMicrostructuralStateVariables2023}, the Maximum Likelihood Estimator (MLE)-based nearest-neighbor dimensionality estimation technique recovers the intrinsic dimensionality of a system.
 This method relies on having a true distance metric between $M$-states to construct the nearest-neighbor network between microstructure states.
-For the well-defined phase field system used in this work, it is known that its intrinsic dimensionality is two, as the entire process can be described by changing the two input $\theta$-parameters, $\eta$ and $\kappa$.
-The third parameter, $\xi$, has a major impact on the actual micrographs themselves, but does not change the intrinsic dimensionality of the system, only the aleatoric dimensionality.
+For the spinodal system used in this work, it is known that its intrinsic dimensionality is two, as the entire process can be described by changing the two input $\theta$-parameters, $\eta$ and $\kappa$.
+The third parameter, $\xi$, has a major impact on the resulting micrographs, but changes only the aleatoric dimensinoality, not the intrinsic.